 In times past, it was a common sight to see people using rock salt to clear frozen paths, driveways, car windscreens and more.
 The salt worked by raising the temperature of the frozen ice or snow so that it melted and turned back into water.
-But there are lots of disadvantages of de-icing with rock salts .
-The salt stayed in the water and ran off into nearby groundwater and ecosystems and caused several problems for the people, animals and vehicles that came into contact with it.
+But there are lots of disadvantages to de-icing with rock salts.
+The salt stayed in the water and ran off into nearby groundwater and ecosystems and caused several problems for the people, animals and vehicles that come into contact with it.

 Disadvantages of De-icing With Rock Salts

 Rock salt is a mineral formed from sodium chloride.
 It can pose hazards to people, pets and property due to its corrosive nature.
 The more rock salt that is used for winter de-icing, the more dangerous it can become.
 There are safer alternatives available for getting rid of frost, ice and snow, such as EcoGrit’s range of salt-free de-icers which work down to temperatures of minus 20 degrees C. Here are some more disadvantages of de-icing with rock salts on frozen wintry surfaces.